WillDenby/make-python-faster/src/data_structures_and_algorithms/accelerating_pandas_with_cpus_and_gpus.md

 ## Vaex

-This lets you tackle bigger datasets (than your RAM can handle) by using lazy evaluation!
+This lets you tackle bigger datasets (than your RAM can handle) by using lazy evaluation: [https://github.com/vaexio/vaex](https://github.com/vaexio/vaex)